-The Chair is required to show in draft form their cover letter to TPAC reporting the above decision to all faculty members who participated in the vote upon which the unit's recommendation rests, for their comments and suggestions.
+The Chair is required to show a draft of their cover letter to all faculty members who participated in the vote upon which the unit's recommendation rests, and request their comments and suggestions.
 At this time, the Chair should also inform all such faculty that if any of them has a serious objection to the text of the proposed letter - an objection which the Chair is unable to resolve after reasonable efforts have been made to do so, such individuals may, if they wish, communicate their objections in writing to TPAC within ten (10) working days, individually or collectively.
-Any such minority communications will be available to all members of the department who participated in the vote.
+Any such minority report will be available for review to all members of the department who participated in the vote.